philpem/FlaskTemplate/README.md

 - Create an initial migration: `flask db migrate`
 - Apply the migration to the database: `flask db upgrade`

 Every time the database models change, repeat the `migrate` and `upgrade` commands.
 You should review the migration script manually as it will not detect table or column name changes, or anonymously named constraints.
-See the [https://flask-migrate.readthedocs.io/en/latest/](Flask-Migrate documentation) for more information.
+See the [Flask-Migrate documentation](https://flask-migrate.readthedocs.io/en/latest/) for more information.

 From this point on, user installation should only require the `flask db upgrade` step be run.
 This will initialise the database automatically.